-The programme is free to eligible participants, with each place worth at least £5,000 in training, coaching and mentoring fees.
+The programme is free to participants, with each place worth at least £5,000 in training, coaching and mentoring costs.

 I have a criminal record, can I still take part?

-Yes, if you have been in conflict with the law it will not stop you taking part.
-Having a past is part of life and in youth work it can be an asset so we could encourage you to apply.
+Yes, if you have been in conflict with the law, it will not stop you taking part.
+Having a past is part of life and in youth work it can be an asset, so we would encourage you to apply.

 How many candidates can an organisation put forward for this programme?